ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Receiving Private Data

-If you remember the **Race_Manager_Server** script is sending private networked data to the client.
+If you remember the **RaceManager_Server** script is sending private networked data to the client.
 This data contains the best time of the player.
 We need to modify the client script to check when the data has changed so we can update the UI.

 ```lua linenums="1"
 local function UpdateFromNetworkData(key)